minprog/quality/aspects/python/nesting/index.md

         else:
             return False

 This function can be simplified quite a bit.
-Notice you can immeditately return the result of a boolean expression, without using `if`-statements at all:
+Notice you can immediately return the result of a boolean expression, without using `if`-statements at all:

     def letter_in_word(self, letter):
         return letter in self.word